howtographql/howtographql/content/backend/graphql-js/3-a-simple-mutation.md

 </Instruction>

-One convenient thing about the constructor of the `GraphQLServer` is that `typeDefs` can be provided either directly as a string (as you previously did) or by referencing a file that contains your schema definition.
-This is what you're doing now.
+One convenient thing about the constructor of the `GraphQLServer` is that `typeDefs` can be provided either directly as a string (as you previously did) or by referencing a file that contains your schema definition (this is what you're doing now).

 ### Implementing the resolver function

-The next step in the process of adding a new feature to the API is to implement the resolver function for the new fields.
+The next step in the process of adding a new feature to the API is to implement the resolver function for the new field.

 <Instruction>